Producers: Randal Ius and Gregor Robertson

 From the beginning, their goal was to get organic juice in as many people's mouths as possible.
 At that time, not many consumers were willing to buy a 100-percent organic juice if it was priced 30 to 40 percent more than its conventional juice counterpart, so not all ingredients were organic.

-The market for natural and organic foods since has blossomed, however, and Ius and Robertson are proud to offer organic fresh juices and smoothies in their lineup.
+The market for organic foods since has blossomed, however, and Ius and Robertson are proud to offer organic fresh juices and smoothies in their lineup.
 "It feels like a re-birth to us.
 It's great to be able to take a company thought to be idealistic and prove that it can be done," said Ius.
 "It's more work, but it's worth it!"

 “ It's great to be able to take a company thought to be idealistic and prove that it can be done.
 It's more work, but it's worth it! ” — Randal Ius, co-founder, Happy Planet